learned2/CreditRisk/report-template.md

 The logistic regression model achieved high overall accuracy and was very effective in predicting healthy loans (`0`).
 However, its ability to detect high-risk loans (`1`) was extremely poor, with a recall of just 2%.
 This performance issue is largely due to the class imbalance in the dataset.

-### Recommendation

-**The logistic regression model is not recommended** for production use if the goal is to identify high-risk loans.
-Despite its high accuracy, the model fails to fulfill its core purpose: detecting default risk.

 ### Suggested Next Steps

 - Address class imbalance using: